calebissharp/provide-page/README.md

 ## Actions

 You can use the following `actions` via `propTypes` to manage the state of the document both client-side and server-side.

-### pushWindowPath (String windowPath)

-Uses `window.history.pushState` under the hood.
-If this is called server-side, clients with JS disabled will be redirected to the new path.

-### replaceWindowPath (String windowPath)

-Uses `window.history.replaceState` under the hood.
-If this is called server-side, clients with JS disabled will be redirected to the new path.

-> You should typically only call the remaining `actions` below within `componentWillMount` and `componentWillReceiveProps`.
+You should typically only call these `actions` within `componentWillMount` and `componentWillReceiveProps`.
 See [`test/components/Test.js`](https://github.com/loggur/provide-page/blob/master/test/components/Test.js) for an example.

 ### setHeaders (Object headers)